INTERNSHIP COURSES

 ARE YOU READY FOR AN INTERNSHIP?

-- Do you have a career goal?
+- Do you have a targeted career goal?

 - Are you a highly motivated, goal-oriented, self-directed person?

 - If hired, can you provide proof of your eligibility to work in the U.S.?
+International Students can work off campus after their first year.

-- Do you have 5 to 20+ hours per week to devote to an intern position?
+- Do you have 5-to-20+ hours per week to devote to an intern position?

 DO YOU NEED HELP FINDING AN INTERNSHIP?